junesirius/junesirius.github.io/_drafts/Writing_Prompts/2021-02-15-Lucifer-Extract.md

 I'll be the son you always wanted me to be.
 I'll do as you ask.
 Go where you want me to.

 In exchange, all I ask is that you protect Chloe.

+### S02E03 Why do you punish people

+No one chooses to be a sin-eater (=punisher).

+No one wants to to be custodian of the world's filth.

+Why would they?
+Absorbing the worst humanity has to offer, day in and day out.
+Changes you.

+\- So you think it's the job's fault that they started to punish?

+People don't arrive broken.
+They start with passion and yearning till something comes along that disabuses them of those notions.

+————————

+Why are you a punisher?
+I understand the longing for justice or the joy of sweet revenge, but no one's forcing you to do this, so why would you take it upon yourself?

+\- Because I couldn't take it anymore.
+All that evil is constantly spreading.
+I had to do something.
+I had to punish them.

+You are wrong.
+You didn't *have to* do anything.
+You *wanted* to punish them.

+You started with impulsive, but then you got a taste for blood, and it felt good, didn't it?

+\- I was doing my part.

+You had big plans to go on vengeance quest until we came nipping at your heels, at which point poor woman took the fall.

+We both know you can't stop because you love it!
+Just like the people you punished.

+\- I don't...
+I do.
+I like seeing them beg for forgiveness.

+You see, the difference between us is that you became part of the problem.
+Someone deserving punishment

+——————

+So you are going to punish me anyway?

+\- I am, indeed.
+And not because I've been brainwashed by dad or I'm trying to prove anything.
+I punish because I'm good at it.
+I like giving people their due.
+Makes me happy.

+Which brings me to your sentence: you shall remain right here on Earth amongst the creatures you so despise as one of them.